bitakshat/Todo-List/README.md

-##Vanilla JS ToDo List Application
+## A JavaScript ToDo List Application